SYSC3010-W24/sysc3010-project-l1-g8/WeeklyUpdates/Week7/Javeria_Sohail_Week7.md

 - Given the amount of time we have for our demos, the reports take a lot of time from us and the feedback fruits takes an hour minimum as I try my best to give fruitful feedbacks which is making us lose time

-- While fun, competing in the Candian Engineering Competition with another team mate took a considerable amount of development time away

 5. **_What are you planning to do next week_**? _(give specific goals)_